Towerism/jeep-tracker-v1/README.md

 # Jeep Tracker

+> This is v1 which was designed to enable a user to send emails to themselves every hour.
+> v2 lives in [another repository](https://github.com/towerism/jeep-tracker) which allows a user to view the same information in a web page

 A server with a single endpoint that will pull tracking information for a Jeep customer order, and send it to a specified email.
 It aggregates data from the official Jeep tracker, and the build sheet and window sticker servelets.

 ## Requirements